howardkitto/ProSpelling/README.md

 Howard and Yvette are an awesome team!

+## To run this on your laptop

+`npm run dev`

+## To deploy:

+1. Test Prod locally like this...

+`cd frontend && npm run build && cd .. && NODE_ENV=production node server`

+2. Git commity

-Make sure that elastic beastalk has this environment setting
+3. Make sure that elastic beastalk has this environment setting

 `NODE_ENV = production`

-To deploy run this:
+4. To deploy run this:

 `export PATH=~/Library/Python/2.7/bin/:$PATH`

-Then eb deploy
+5. Then

-Test Prod locally like this...

-`cd frontend && npm run build && cd .. && NODE_ENV=production node server`

-To deploy on AWS

-`export PATH=~/Library/Python/2.7/bin/:$PATH`
 `eb deploy`

-To run dev:

-`npm start`